|Teaching method||Contact hours|

-- be able to understand and analyse a range of management roles and competencies needed in different management contexts;
+- understand and analyse a range of management roles and competencies needed in different management contexts;

-- have trained various management skills such as bringing bad news, self-presentation, meeting skills, time management, leading a job interview, conflict management;
+- apply various management skills such as bringing bad news, self-presentation, meeting skills, time management, leading a job interview, conflict management;

-- have gained insights and are able to reflect on own management competencies, strengths and challenges;
+- reflect on own management competencies, strengths and challenges;

-- be able to design an action plan for becoming a manager;
+- design an action plan for becoming a manager;

-- be able to lead a group discussion on a management theory, review management theories.
+- lead a group discussion on a management theory, review management theories.

 Lectures; awareness building exercises; training of skills; theatre role plays; writing an action plan; group discussions; individual written management theory review.

 - final assignment including the results of home-assignments and an action plan for becoming a manager (50%);

 Each component needs a minimum mark of 5.5 to pass.

 Will be provided in Brightspace.